epilepsy for pharmacists

 - epilepsy surgery (neurosurgery);

-- vagus nerve stimulation (VNS) therapy or deep brain stimulation therapy (DBS): implantable devices; and
+- vagus nerve stimulation (VNS) therapy (implantable device); and

 - the ketogenic diet – a specialist diet that helps control seizures for some children with epilepsy.
-Dietary treatments are also being trialled in one or two clinics in the UK for adults.
+Dietary treatments are also being trialled in a few clinics in the UK for adults.

 Epilepsy and anti-epileptic drugs (AEDs)